 Note that these charges work in parallel at this stage.
-The CA levies cover costs related to lot 1 and some of the community support.
-The Co-op contributions cover costs related to the maintenance of the Co-op owned land (lots 14, 38, 39, 49, 50) and the buildings on this land as well as the contractors such as handy people, admin, accounts and management for the organisation.
+The CA levies cover costs related to lot 1 (the roads, verges and other areas identified as common property in the Deposited Plan).
+The Co-op contributions cover costs related to the maintenance of the Co-op owned land (lots 14, 38, 39, 49, 84 and 95) and the buildings on this land (the village hall, admin building, grafting shed, farm square and more) as well as the contractors such as handy people, admin, accounts and management for the organisation.
 The costs are largely fixed costs and are minimised with significant volunteer support.